MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

     |EU|https://prod02euwconsole1.blob.core.windows.net/|

 > [!NOTE]
-> If your firewall requires a static IP address access list and does not support whitelisting based on URL, allow the log collector to initiate outbound traffic to the [Microsoft Azure datacenter IP ranges](https://www.microsoft.com/download/details.aspx?id=41653) on port 443.
+> - If your firewall requires a static IP address access list and does not support whitelisting based on URL, allow the log collector to initiate outbound traffic to the [Microsoft Azure datacenter IP ranges](https://www.microsoft.com/download/details.aspx?id=41653) on port 443.
+>- Allow the log collector to initiate outbound traffic to the Cloud App Security portal.